 The decision to remove your breast implants is entirely personal and together we work out the right pathway for you.

 Dr Alastair Taylor FRACS

-Women who have enjoyed their breast implants in their early years are often happy to have them removed later on.
+There are many reasons why women may want to remove their breast implants.
 It may be your implants feel harder and uncomfortable, have ruptured or your breasts may have enlarged through menopause.

 If you are concerned about Breast Implant Associated ALCL, please find further information from Dr Taylor here.

-The breast implant removal is performed under general anaesthetic and may require an overnight stay.
+The breast implant removal is performed under general anaesthetic and an overnight stay is required.
 You will require 2 weeks off work and up to 6 weeks before returning to normal activity.
-You may also have to wear a compression garment after your operation, to minimize swelling and to support your operation site as it heals.
+You have to wear a compression garment after your operation, to minimize swelling and to support your operation site as it heals.

 Whatever the reason, removal of breast implants can create an appearance of excess skin or even indents where an implant has eroded the breast material.
 In this instance Dr Taylor will recommend a breast lift (mastopexy) or breast reduction (mammoplasty) to excise the excess skin and reshape the breast to create a firmer, higher breast with a more pleasing contour.
 You can learn more about our breast reduction procedures here.

 Breast augmentation has been around since the mid 1960s.
 In our practice, we have seen many women who have had the very first breast augmentations in Australia and their implants have lasted them 20 to 30 years.

 Compared to modern implants, the original implants used were not fantastic and have often left women with very hard, deformed balls for breasts.
 Newer styles of breast implants are designed to provide years of soft, natural shape, however, there are no guarantees they will last forever and there are reasons women will need to have surgery again in the future to replace them.